-- • Dermot Bolger, Ensemble séparés, [Tanglewood], Éditions Joëlle Losfeld, translated by Marie-Hélène Dumas
+- • Roddy Doyle, Smile, [Smile], Éditions Joëlle Losfeld, translated by Christophe Mercier

-The Jury is constituted of the 20 Ambassadors of following countries, all member of the International Organisation of La Francophonie : Austria, Belgium, Bulgaria, Canada, Cyprus, Croatia, Egypt, Estonia, France, Georgia, Greece, Hungary, Latvia, Lithuania, Morocco, Poland, Romania, Switzerland, Ukraine, United Arab Emirates
+The Jury is constituted of the 26 Ambassadors of following countries, all member of the International Organisation of La Francophonie : Argentina, Austria, Belgium, Bulgaria, Canada, Cyprus, Croatia, Czech Republic, Egypt, Estonia, France, Georgia, Greece, Hungary, Korea, Latvia, Lithuania, Malta, Mexico, Morocco, Poland, Romania, Slovakia, Switzerland, Ukraine, United Arab Emirates

 The winning author will be awarded a 1500€ prize.

 The translator will receive a three weeks training with Literature Ireland.

 This prize is part of the Francophonie Festival in Ireland.